SDGs and CP ALL

 Promoting people’s quality of life

-Average hours of training for male employees and female employees
+Average hours of training for male employees and female employee

 Environmental conservation

-GHG emission reduction from the utilization of renewable energy
+GHG emissions reduction from the utilization of renewable energy

 Fostering growth